 The PCA is made up of a number of different activities such as running, crawling, climbing, balancing, lifting, carrying, dragging and weaving.

-These activities are incorporated into a circuit or obstacle course which needs to be completed three times in 4 minutes and 30 seconds.
+These activities are incorporated into a circuit or obstacle course which need to be completed three times in 4 minutes and 30 seconds during the recruitment process.
+(You must complete the course three times in 4 minutes during the Student Officer Development Programme.)

 If you do not pass the PCA you will be invited to complete one re-test twelve weeks after your initial PCA.
 You will also be given the opportunity to attend five PCA Support Sessions prior to completing your PCA re-test.